Duli–Gewe language: Dialects

+Geographical distribution

 Today, the Gey, who number about a 1,000 people in the east of Pitoa (Pitoa commune, Bénoué department, North Region), according to the ORSTOM population map of 1964.
 SIL (1982) estimates the ethnic population as 1,900.
 The Gey now recognize the Lamido of Tchéboa as their ruler, and they currently speak only Fulfulde.

 Duli is spoken near Pitoa (Pitoa commune) and Garoua (Bénoué department, North Region).
 Eldridge Mohammadou also notes that only a few Duli words had been collected.
 As a result, the language is essentially undocumented.